sebastianchristopher/Java8OCANotes/README.md

 * if a child method overrides a parent method, `this.` calls the child method and `super.` calls the parent method
 * if a method doesn't exist in the parent class, trying to call it with `super.` will cause a compile error
+* you can only call a overridden method in the next superclass - there is no way of calling an overridden method in the superclass two levels up (e.g. you can't do super.super)
 > super() and super are different, like this() and this - watch out for this on the exam
 ### Inheriting Methods
 * a subclass has access to all public and protected methods of the parent class